RayHightower/RayHightower.com/_posts/2016-12-29-m-pesa-blends-fintech-mobile-in-kenya.markdown

 Did I mention that everyone in Kenya uses M-Pesa?
 That one point has my head spinning.
 Bitcoin is used by a small subset of humans, but M-Pesa is accessible to everyone.
 "Lipa na M-Pesa" means "pay with M-Pesa".
 That's powerful!

-### Success Has Many Fathers
-Where did M-Pesa come from?
-Who invented it?

->Success has many fathers.
-Failure is an orphan.<br/>&nbsp;<br/>~JFK

 ### M-Pesa vs Bitcoin

-A comparison between M-Pesa and Bitcoin might not make sense to people who understand the blockchain.
+A comparison between M-Pesa and Bitcoin might seem "apples-to-oranges" to people who understand the blockchain.
 But I think the comparison has value because:

 * Both are methods of payment that avoid paper currency.
 * Both have the potential to disrupt the banking system.